-- NAWA, the Polish ENIC-NARIC, will present its Syrena system, with a special focus on the process of developing its interconnection with other external database. - FEI, the French ENIC-NARIC, will describe their experience in launching a new digital application platform for the recognition process and their cooperation with various actors at the national level to facilitate online access to information and provide assistance for recognition of qualifications as one of the basic public services - CIMEA, the Italian ENIC-NARIC will present its experiences in developing new digital solutions starting from the use of blockchain technology in 2019 to the developmet of its new digital management system with a view on solutions to foster automatic recognition and to employ artificial intelligence.
+NAWA, the Polish ENIC-NARIC, will present its Syrena system, with a special focus on the process of developing its interconnection with other external database.

+CIMEA, the Italian ENIC-NARIC will present its experiences in developing new digital solutions starting from the use of blockchain technology in 2019 to the development of its new digital management system with a view on solutions to foster automatic recognition and to employ artificial intelligence.